cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 I've been dual-booting Windows and Linux for a while now.
 I prefer Linux for coding and training models while Windows can be more convenient for things like gaming and school work.
 This setup didn't have any drawbacks for me until I started working with the Barracuda library for Unity.
 Unity is installed on Windows but my environment for training deep learning models is on Linux.
 This is inconvenient when I want to test out a newly trained model in Unity.
 I decided to try WSL2 in the hopes that it would remove the need to switch between operating systems.

 ## Installation Preparations

 The [install process](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for most WSL2 use cases is straightforward.
 You just need to enable a few features and install your preferred Linux distribution from the Microsoft Store.
 However, the process for enabling CUDA support is a bit more involved.

 ### Install Windows Insider Build

 CUDA applications are only supported in WSL2 on Windows build versions 20145 or higher.
 These are currently only accessible through the [Dev Channel](https://blogs.windows.com/windows-insider/2020/06/15/introducing-windows-insider-channels/) for the [Windows Insider Program](https://insider.windows.com/en-us/getting-started#register).
+I confirmed it does not work with the latest public release.
 Microsoft requires you to enable Full telemetry collection to install Insider builds for Windows.
 This was annoying since the first thing I do when installing Windows is disable every accessible telemetry setting.
-Fortunately, you can disable everything again once you've installed an Insider build.
+Fortunately, I only needed to temporarily enable a couple of the settings to install an Insider build.

 ### Install Nvidia's Preview Driver

 Nvidia provides a preview Windows display driver for their graphics cards that enables CUDA on WSL2.
 This Windows driver includes both the regular driver components for Windows and WSL.
-We don't install display drivers on the Linux distribution itself.
+We're not supposed to install display drivers on the Linux distribution itself.

 * [Nvidia Drivers for CUDA on WSL](https://developer.nvidia.com/cuda/wsl/download)

-## Install WSL
+### Install WSL

 You can [install](https://docs.microsoft.com/en-us/windows/wsl/install-win10#simplified-installation-for-windows-insiders) WSL with one line in the command window if you install a preview build first.
 I did it backwards so I had to use the slightly longer [manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps).
 I went with [Ubuntu 20.04](https://www.microsoft.com/store/productId/9N6SVWS3RX71) for my distribution since that's what I currently have installed on my desktop.

 ## Set Up Ubuntu

+The set up process was basically the same as regular Ubuntu with the exception of no display drivers.

 #### Update Ubuntu

-The Ubuntu distribution needs to be updated after it gets installed.
+As usual, I first checked for any updates.
+There were quite a few.

 ```bash
 sudo apt update
 sudo apt upgrade
 ```

 ### Install CUDA Toolkit

 The next step was to install the CUDA toolkit.
 Nvidia lists `WSL-Ubuntu` as a separate distribution.
 I don't know what makes it functionally different than the regular `Ubuntu` distribution.
-Both performed the same for me when training models.
+Both worked and performed the same for me when training models.
 You can view the selected instructions I followed for both by clicking the links below.

 * [Ubuntu](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=2004&target_type=deblocal)
 * [WSL-Ubuntu](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=WSLUbuntu&target_version=20&target_type=deblocal)

 ### Install Anaconda

-I use Anaconda, so I downloaded the latest available release to the home directory and installed it like normal.
+I like to use Anaconda, so I downloaded the latest available release to the home directory and installed it like normal.

-#### Download and Run the Install Script

 ```bash
 cd ~